-- 2.1.1 Ambient airflows through the intake filter into the compressor and is compressed to 45 PSIG operating pressure, which is controlled by the adjustable back pressure regulator.
-The compressed air is cooled by the heat exchanger which causes water droplets to form in the air stream. - 2.1.2 The cooled, compressed air is directed by the Dryer Control Solenoid Valve to either the left or right desiccant tower of the dryer.
+2.1.1 Ambient airflows through the intake filter into the compressor and is compressed to 45 PSIG operating pressure, which is controlled by the adjustable back pressure regulator.
+The compressed air is cooled by the heat exchanger which causes water droplets to form in the air stream.

+2.1.2 The cooled, compressed air is directed by the Dryer Control Solenoid Valve to either the left or right desiccant tower of the dryer.
 Any water droplets are trapped at the solenoid valve and do not enter the desiccant towers, where gaseous moisture is absorbed by molecular sieve.
 A solid state timer causes the Dryer Control Solenoid Valve to alternate tower selection every thirty seconds of compressor operation.
-Air leaving the dryer is at -40°F (-40°C) or lower in dew point. - 2.1.3 Air leaving the dryer passes through a Humidity Sensor Block and Flow Control Orifice, before entering the dry air storage tank.
+Air leaving the dryer is at -40°F (-40°C) or lower in dew point.

+2.1.3 Air leaving the dryer passes through a Humidity Sensor Block and back pressure regulator before entering the dry air storage tank.
 Note: Humidity Sensor Block is not on "A" models.
 On model "A" air passes through the back pressure regulator and a humidity indicator located on the front panel before entering the dry air storage tank.
 On models "C" and "D" air flows through a Wet Air Bypass Solenoid Valve before entering the dry air storage tank.
-Moist air of 2% RH or more will be bypassed before storage of air. - Air pressure within the dry air storage tank is monitored by a gauge on the front panel and controlled by the Start/Stop Pressure Switch.
-The pressure switch causes the compressor to start when the tank pressure falls to 20 psig and to stop when 40 psig is reached. - 2.1.5 The dry air flows from the storage tank to the line pressure regulator, which is adjustable from 2 to 15 psig.
+Moist air of 2% RH or more will be bypassed before storage of air.

+2.1.4 Air pressure within the dry air storage tank is monitored by a gauge on the front panel and controlled by the Start/Stop Pressure Switch.
+The pressure switch causes the compressor to start when the tank pressure falls to 20 psig and to stop when 45 psig is reached.

+2.1.5 The dry air flows from the storage tank to the line pressure regulator, which is adjustable from 2 to 15 psig.
 The regulated pressure is indicated on the front panel Outlet Pressure Gauge and monitored by the Pressure Alarm Switch or Switches.
 The dry, regulated air next flows to the Dry Air Outlet.
-Note: color change Humidity Indicator provided on "A" models only before Dry Air Outlet.
-All Models are provided with a Low Output Pressure Alarm Switch.
-A High Outlet Pressure Alarm Switch is provided on "C" and "D" models. - 2.1.6 On "D" models dry air flows from the storage tank to a preset regulator (setting is 10 psig).
-The preset pressure is indicated on the front panel Outlet Pressure Gauge.
-The dry air then flows through a second stage regulator, which is adjustable from 0.1 to 2.0 psig.
-The regulated pressure is indicated on the second stage Outlet Pressure Gauge and monitored by a Low and a High Output Pressure Alarm
+Note: All models are provided with a Low Output Pressure Alarm Switch.
+A High Output Pressure Alarm Switch is provided on "C" and "D" models.
+Note, on "D" models the line pressure regulator is adjustable from 0.1 to 2.0 PSIG.

-Switch.
-The dry, regulated air next flows to the Dry Air Outlet